srsp1000/Mach_voice_assistance/README.md

 # Mach_voice_assistance
-This is a voice assistance code written in python language that uses API's to provide features such as news, weather, email etc .
+This is a voice assistance code written in python language that uses API's to provide features such as news, weather, email etc .It also has some basic GUI.
 You can use it as your minor python project.

 ** Voice Commands:** Talk and get things done!